Skip to content

 • media make-up artistry

-Subjects that show that you are creative and have good communication skills can be useful for getting on to university make-up artistry courses.
+Subjects that show your creativity can be useful for getting on to university make-up artistry courses.

-These could include:art and design; performing arts; drama or theatre studies
+These include:art and design; performing arts; drama or theatre studies

 Entry requirements